pbogden/observable-jupyter-demos/docs/README.md

 That's the purpose of this [Observable notebook](https://observablehq.com/@pbogden/observable-plot-jupyter).
 It's a very slightly modified fork of [Mike Bostock's original](https://observablehq.com/@observablehq/plot).
 Parameters and data are specified in Python and then sent as JSON to the JavaScript by a simple Python function call using the observable-jupyter API.
+But this only needs to be done once, then anyone can use it.

 **What's next?**